Selective Nerve Root Block Treatment Q&A

 The Results

-When pain in the arms or legs are associated with pain in the spine, a minimally invasive procedure known as a selective nerve root block is often used for diagnosis.
-During a selective nerve block, an anesthetic is injected directly into a specific nerve root of the spine in order to identify the source of the patient’s pain.
+When pain in the arms or legs is associated with pain in the spine, a minimally invasive procedure known as a selective nerve root block is often used for diagnosis.
+During a selective nerve block, an anesthetic is injected directly into a specific nerve root of the spine to identify the source of the patient’s pain.
 At the same time, it may also provide relief from pain or other symptoms the individual is experiencing.

-Selective nerve blocks are a great option for those requiring further work up of where the pain or numbness/tingling is coming from..
+Selective nerve blocks are a great option for those requiring further workup of where the pain or numbness/tingling is coming from.

 • Selective nerve blocks are performed in the outpatient setting and usually take about 15 minutes to complete.